 Appointment System Explained

 Routine appointments during the week can be booked up to 6 weeks in advance either online through Patient Access or by calling the surgery.
-25% of appointment slots can be booked up to 6 weeks in advance, 50% are released on-the-day (8.00am), 15% are reserved at the end of surgery for emergencies and 10% are reserved for telephone consultations.
+25% of appointment slots can be booked up to 6 weeks in advance, 67% are released on-the-day (8.00am), and 8% are reserved for emrgency triage consultations.
 The allocation for the appointments may vary from time to time depending on GP availability.
 Please note on Saturdays, appointments are only released a few at a time during the week leading up to the Saturday surgery.

 Making an Appointment

-When a patient calls the surgery for an appointment they will be given the choice of a face-to-face or a telephone consultation.
+When a patient calls the surgery for an appointment they will be given the choice of a face-to-face or an emergency traige phonecall.
 Please note that option 4 is for appointments.

-Patients opting for a face-to-face consultation will be given an appointment as normal, although they may be offered a telephone consultation if there aren’t any more on-the-day appointments.
+Patients opting for a face-to-face consultation will be given an appointment as normal, although if you think it is an emergency, you may be offered an emergency triage consultation

 To make use of this service, you will need to register at the surgery.
 You will need to bring photo identification in order to register.
 Once you have registered, you will be able to view, book or cancel a GP appointment at any time even when the surgery is closed.